Euro zone bond yields rise as Fed signals taper coming | Business

 Euro zone bond yields rise as Fed signals taper coming

-Most 10-year euro zone bond yields were 1-2 bps higher on the day.
+This backdrop pushed up borrowing costs, with 10-year yields up 3-4 basis points across the euro area.
 In a slightly hawkish tilt, the Fed said on Wednesday it will likely begin reducing its monthly bond purchases as soon as November and signalled interest rate increases may follow more quickly than expected.

 IHS Markit's eurozone Flash Composite Purchasing Managers' Index, a good gauge of overall economic health, fell to a five-month low of 56.1 in September from 59.0 in August.
 A sub-index tracking input costs hit 70.5, its highest in more than two decades.